 MATH 385 Introduction to Modern Cryptology.
 Cryptology concerns communicating in the presence of an adversary, with goals like preservation of privacy and integrity of communicated data.
 Topics include rigorous mathematical description of various symmetric (i.e., private key) and symmetric (i.e., public key) cryptographic methods including substitution ciphers, block ciphers, RSA, the discrete logarithm problem, and other applications, with emphasis on "provable security".
 Prerequisite "C" or better in MATH 212 or MATH 240.
 3 semester credit hours.
-Typically offered: Spring Term, Odd Years.
+Typically offered: Spring Term, Even Years.

 MATH 390 Selected Topics.
 Lectures on miscellaneous topics with which the student has not become acquainted in formal course work.
 May be an extension of, or a supplement to, material previously encountered, or material from a completely new area.
 3 semester credit hours.
 Department Consent Required.
+Course Repeatable.
+Maximum number of units allowed 6.

 MATH 395 Independent Study.
 Designed to encourage superior students to continue the study of mathematics beyond the scope of undergraduate course offerings, through guided independent study.
 1-3 semester credit hours.
 Department Consent Required.
+Course Repeatable.
+Maximum number of units allowed 6.

 MATH 397 Mathematical Research.
 Original research in mathematics or mathematics education conducted under the supervision of a faculty member.
+Prerequisite: "C" or better in MATH 211/224.
 1-3 semester credit hours.
+Engaged Learning.
 Typically offered: Periodically.
 Department Consent Required.
 Course Repeatable.
 Maximum number of units allowed 3.

 MATH 399 Internship.
 Practical experience in mathematics or related career fields under the supervision of the Mathematics faculty.
 3-6 semester credit hours.
+Engaged Learning.
 Department Consent Required.